junxit/us-congress-bills-117/metadata.md

 - 2021-11-30 — Placed on the Union Calendar, Calendar No. 137.
 - 2021-11-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-187.
 - 2021-11-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-187.
+- 2021-12-08 — Considered as unfinished business. (consideration: CR H7543)
+- 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 48 (Roll no. 425).
+- 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 48 (Roll no. 425).